A Documentary Filmmaker Gets the Alien Footage of a Lifetime in Beyond the Sky

 In the new sci-fi film Beyond the Sky, a documentarian sets out to bust the myth that aliens exist and kidnap humans.
 That is, until he meets a girl who has been taken multiple times and falls for her.
 What happens next seems like it’s going to make him a very rich and famous filmmaker, as you can see in the photo above.

-Here’s the trailer for Beyond the Sky which, of course, looks slightly cheesy but in a very watchable way.
+Here’s the exclusive debut trailer for Beyond the Sky which, of course, looks slightly cheesy but in a very watchable way.

-Now, certainly this isn’t some big Hollywood blockbuster.
+Now, certainly, this isn’t some big Hollywood blockbuster.
 It’s a hard, fast, B-movie, at least in the 2018 sense when B-movie makers can afford suitable visual effects.
 But the story of the skeptic filmmaker, the authoritative love interest, a group of believers—it looks entertaining.
 What do you think?

 Advertisement

-Note: This post has been updated to reflect that it was an exclusive debut.